 Best Solo Travel Destinations

 There are many countries that offer a women friendly environment and are safe for solo female travellers.
 I’ve been travelling solo for +30 years and these places are my picks.
 No matter whether you are a newbie or an experienced traveller.
 They are suitable for all kinds of experience:

 And all countries in the European Union.
 Here you can read about safe cities for travelling solo.

 Final Thoughts on Female Solo Travel Over 50

-If you would like to travel solo and are in fifty-plus, this is probably the right time to consider it and take the plunges.
+If you want to travel solo and are in fifty-plus, this is probably the right time to consider it and take the plunges.
 Like Connie – who went alone at 63 – it’s never too late to start travelling solo!

-And if you are female and 70 plus and want to travel solo, here is a great article about travel insurance for over 70s.
+And if you are female and 70 plus and want to travel solo, here is an excellent article about travel insurance for over 70s.

 It’s a good thing to create your way – that best suits you – there is no right or wrong way of doing it.
-As long as everything in the equation has the right balance and makes you feel comfortable in your skin, then go with it.
+If everything in the equation has the right balance and makes you feel comfortable in your skin, then go with it.

 Travel solo, have fun, learn and repeat.
 And most importantly, do it your way!